bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 - Type of DNS record www is in www.foobar.com

-www.foobar.com is of type A record.
-You can check this by running dig.
+www.foobar.com is type A record.

 _**A Record** is for IP address lookup.
-A web browser is able to load a website using the domain name._
+A web browser is able to load a website using the domain name.

  - Role of the web server